K3S/ibmi-ai-workers/multi-tenancy/index.md

 A few notes:

 **`PROFILE_REF` is the primary key, customer + name is a unique index.** This lets RPG send a stable reference that doesn't change when a profile gets renamed in admin UI, while also letting humans browse profiles by customer and name.

+**`PROFILE_REF` is globally unique by convention.** The convention is `<CUSTOMER>_<PROFILE_NAME>` — for example, `ACME_DEFAULT`, `BARCO_DEFAULT`.
+This is why ACME's "DEFAULT" and BARCO's "DEFAULT" don't collide on the primary key — they're stored as `ACME_DEFAULT` and `BARCO_DEFAULT`.
+The schema doesn't *enforce* this convention; an admin tool inserting bare names without the customer prefix would compile but produce confusing collisions and look-up failures.
+If your insertion paths are anything other than carefully-controlled admin UI, consider adding a CHECK constraint that `PROFILE_REF LIKE CUSTOMER || '\_%'`.
+For V1, the convention is documented and trusted.

+An alternative — making the primary key `(CUSTOMER, PROFILE_REF)` — is also defensible.
+We chose single-column PK so RPG can send just the ref without also sending customer (the request envelope already includes customer for other reasons; it's redundant on the lookup).
+Either design works; pick whichever fits your shop's habits.

 **`MODE` is one character because it's hot.** Read on every request. `'B'` for bring-your-own-key, `'H'` for K3S-hosted.
 The full word is unnecessary at the cost of a tiny readability hit in raw SELECT output.